Skip to main content

 Next Steps

-Datasets for the ABI and BCHI/MEI implant types are due for consultation shortly.
-Work will begin on extending the platform to collect this data, and to engage with ‘BCHI only’ sites in England to ensure good compliance with data entry.
+Datasets for the ABI and BCHI/MEI implant types are in the final stages of confirmation.
+Work will begin soon on extending the platform to collect this data, and to engage with ‘BCHI only’ sites in England to ensure good compliance with data entry.

 Katherine.wilson23@nhs.net